Theoretical Foundations of Conformal Prediction

 In the special case of i.i.d.\ data, we can produce sets $\cC(X_{n+1})$ that satisfy the error-control property in~\eqref{eq:high-prob-control}, with a slight modification of split conformal prediction.
 Taking as a starting point the distribution of training-conditional coverage given in Theorem~\ref{thm:training-conditional-split-CP}, we see that by defining

 (i.e., split conformal run at a nominal level $1-\alpha'$), then we will achieve the desired high probability bound~\eqref{eq:high-prob-control} if we choose the appropriate nominal level $1-\alpha'$.
-In particular, we can take $\alpha'$ to be the unique value that satisfies
+In particular, given a fixed $\delta>0$, we can take $\alpha'$ to be the unique value that satisfies

 By our calculations on the mean and variance of the Beta distribution, above, we can see that $\alpha' = \alpha - \bigo(n^{-1/2})$---that is, this is simply a slightly more conservative version of split conformal prediction.